MIDI notes

 MIDI and power

-MIDI does not carry DC power. (and not having a shared reference/ground also helps it avoid ground loops)
+MIDI does not carry DC power. (also helps it avoid having a shared reference/ground, which helps it avoid ground loop issues)

-I haven't yet found anything on conventions about polarity, or voltage (I've seen 5V and the occasional 12V).
-(Or even pins; some seem to use 1 and 2, or 3 and 2, even though using shield is arguably not the best great idea)
+pins (many seem to abuse pins 1 and 3; others some seem to use 1 and 2, or 3 and 2, even though using shield is arguably not the best great idea)

-This is usually safe enough, because even if you plug power provided that way into another another device, pin 1 and 3 tend to not be connected internally (as they have no function).
+At the same time it is usually safe enough, in that even if you manage to plug the powering end of that directly into another device, pin 1 and 3 are rarely connected internally (as they have no function).

-That said, it might conflict with other non-standard uses for pins 1 and 3.
+That said, it might conflict with other non-standard uses on these pins.

-(If you want this in your design, consider the slightly safer option of using a 7-pin DIN socket, because the extra two pins won't connect when inserting a standard 5-pin plug)
+(If you want to add DC supply in your design, consider the slightly safer option of using a 7-pin DIN socket, in that you won't be able to plug the with-power 7-pin plug into into any other device's 5-pin MIDI plug)

 USB-MIDI

-USB-MIDI protocol is mostly modelled on serial MIDI packets.
+Its protocol is largely modelled on serial MIDI packets.

 ...though it adds a few things, like a field called Cable Number, mostly for ease of routing(verify).